 Check out our new "Events" page to keep up to date with all of our meetings, social events, field trips, and other happenings!

 Here's a free ebook about applied anthropology in indigenous communities!
 Survival International is an international tribal rights organization.
 Survival’s director, Stephen Corry, recently published a book called Tribal Peoples for Tomorrow’s World.
 It details the essentials, such as who tribal people are and what problems they face - basically applied anthropology in indigenous communities.They want to make this book accessible to students in colleges and universities around the nation, so they've decided to give it out as a free ebook.
 Just send an email to the address in the attached picture and they'll send you a copy of the book for free!

 As the Undergraduate Anthropology Club of Michigan State University, we seek to expose prospective anthropologists to a wealth of anthropological topics and the breadth of all areas of focus.
 We strive to introduce students to resources and networking that will help them to further their professional and personal opportunities.
 We serve as a means to connect Michigan State University's body of future anthropologists to broader regional, national, and international communities.
 In addition, we work to bring an awareness of anthropology to the Michigan State University student body and encourage stewardship within the community.

 The club's presence on the web will aid our goal by providing members with news, online resources, and up-to-date information about club goings-on.
 This website should also serve as a way to inform prospective members about our organization and encourage them to get involved.

 For general club inquiries and requests, please use the official club e-mail address, firstname.lastname@example.org.

-To contact the current webmaster, Josh, with questions, comments, suggestions, or polite criticism, email him at firstname.lastname@example.org.
+To contact the current webmaster, Alissa Lyon, with questions, comments or suggestions, email her at email@example.com.